uc-cdis/BRH-documentation/docs/nextflow-create-docker.md

 *Not sure what these are?
 [Here's a nice overview.](https://blogs.nvidia.com/blog/whats-the-difference-between-a-cpu-and-a-gpu/)*

-If your workflow requires GPU (e.g., deep learning or other AI/ML models), please use the GPU instance; otherwise, use CPU.
+In our BRH Workspace, we offer workspace images for CPU and GPU tools.
+You can read more about this on our [Getting Started page](nextflow-getting-started.md/#gpu-vs-cpu-nextflow-workspace-images).
+Choose the appropriate workspace image (CPU or GPU) for your Docker image and tools.

 **GPU images**

-We have 3 images in our current selection that offer [CUDA](https://www.turing.com/kb/understanding-nvidia-cuda) support for running on GPUs -- these have "cuda" in the image name, followed by the CUDA version.
+We have 3 base images in our current selection that offer [CUDA](https://www.turing.com/kb/understanding-nvidia-cuda) support for running on GPUs -- these have "cuda" in the image name, followed by the CUDA version.
 When possible, please choose the latest version of CUDA compatible with your tools.

 > gen3-cuda-12.3-ubuntu22.04-openssl *(preferred)*
 >